johnnolan/blog/_posts/2018-10-08-performance-errors-ga.markdown

 ---
 layout: post
-title:  "Performance Tracking and Error Tracking in Google Analytics and Data Studio"
+title:  "Performance Tracking and Error Tracking in Google Analytics with Data Studio"
 date:   2018-10-08 09:00:00 +0000
 categories: ideas
 author: "John Nolan"
 publisher: "John Nolan"
-image: "/assets/posts/2018-10-07-debugging-javascript.png"
+image: "/assets/posts/2018-10-08-performance-errors-ga.png"
-imagewidth: "100"
+imagewidth: "250"
-imageheight: "100"
+imageheight: "250"
-ogimage: "/assets/posts/2018-10-07-debugging-javascript.png"
+ogimage: "/assets/posts/2018-10-08-performance-errors-ga.png"
 ---

 So you want to track your performance and error tracking on your website?
 If you have Google Analytics installed